Legalica Privacy Policy & Data Protection

 6.2 What We Do NOT Do

-- ❌ Use your data to train any AI models (contractually prohibited);
+- Use your data to train any AI models (contractually prohibited across the entire AI Cascade);

 7. ROLE: CONTROLLER VS. PROCESSOR

-7.1 Legalica as Controller: For: account management, payment, usage analytics, communication, security, marketing.
+7.1 Legalica as Controller: For: account management, subscription administration, usage analytics, communication, security, marketing.

 7.2 Legalica as Processor (Art.
 28): When processing User Input and AI Output on behalf of Workspace Owners.
 Legalica: